chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ### Company-backed

-Corporate, for-profit, companies create and maintain some open source projects for many reasons, including to:
+Corporate, for/non -profit, companies create and maintain some open source projects for many reasons, including to:

 - Reach the open source community to grow the development and adoption of their project
 - Integrate smoothly with other open source projects in the ecosystem